craigmiller160/spring-fp-result-kt/README.md

 }
 ```

 In this scenario, it may look that the `nestedService.doSomethingElseInTransaction` would rollback if returning a `Left`, whereas `doSomethingInTransaction` would commit since it returns a `Right`.
 The catch is that Spring's transaction rules apply here.
 Spring has limited support for nested transactions and partial rollbacks.

-The point is simple: if your app is configured so a nested transaction would work with exceptions & try/catch, it'll work with `Either`s via this library.
+The point is simple: if your app is configured so a nested transaction would work with exceptions & try/catch, it'll work with Result types via this library.
 If a nested transaction would not work with exceptions & try/catch, then it still will not work with this library.